 Child Actors' Headshots

 What should a headshot say about your child?

 A professional headshot is one of the criteria for being a member of Kids Casting Call Pro.
 This is used as another way to help ensure that all our actors are of a certain standard.
 It also means that there is consistency between profiles, which employers find useful.

 Your profile will not go live without a professional headshot as the default image on your profile, however you can upload extra images of any kind as a Premium Member.

 The industry standard for photos is a 10 x 8 (25 x 20cm) headshot taken by a professional photographer.
-The photo should look like you and should capture a natural pose straight to camera, clearly displaying your entire face.
-The headshot will usually take in the top of your shoulders but shouldn't include the rest of your body.
+The photo should look like you and should capture a natural pose straight to camera, clearly displaying your entire face and a plain background behind (this means no distracting wallpapers, other people, etc.) The headshot will usually take in the top of your shoulders but shouldn't include the rest of your body.

-Some casting directors still prefer to work exclusively with black and white headshots but the majority have now started to accept colour headshots.
-Kids Casting Call Pro accepts both colour and black and white headshots, so please select whichever puts you in the best light.
+Majority of casting directors have now started to accept colour headshots, though some of them still prefer to work exclusively with black and white photos.
+Kids Casting Call Pro accepts both colour and black & white headshots, so please select whichever puts you in the best light.